 Professionals in all agencies including teachers, and other individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
 The mandatory reporting duty requires teachers to report to the police cases where they discover that an act of FGM appears to have been carried out.
 They should also report any such case to the DSL and involve children's social care as appropriate.
 There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk but if there are two or more indicators present this could signal a risk to the child or young person.
-Victims of FGM are likely to come from a community that is known to practise FGM.
+Victims of FGM are likely to come from a community that is known to practise FGM and FGM can happen at different times in a girl or woman's life, including during childhood or as a teenager.
 Staff should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.